 - Italy: Italian Ministry of Health and the Italian Society for the Study of Reproductive Medicine

-- Japan: Ministry of Health, Labor, and Welfare and Japan Society for Obstetrics and Gynecology
+- Japan: Ministry of Health, Labor, and Welfare, Japan Society for Obstetrics and Gynecology, and Japan Society for Reproductive Medicine

 - Luxembourg: Government of Luxembourg